-Victorian law specifies that there are two and a half restricted trading days each year:
+Under Victorian law there are two-and-a-half restricted trading days each year:

 - Good Friday

 - Anzac Day between 12.01 am and 1 pm.